More women than men prescribed anti-anxiety drugs ‘harder to come off than heroin’

 Dr John Read, a professor at the University of East London, argued it is “a national scandal” benzodiazepines “are still being prescribed in such numbers”.

-The academic added: “Women are prescribed these, and other psychiatric drugs, far more often than men primarily because they are exposed to a greater extent to the causes of stress and anxiety, such as violence, abuse, caring for children and ageing parents.
+He added: “Women are prescribed these, and other psychiatric drugs, far more often than men primarily because they are exposed to a greater extent to the causes of stress and anxiety, such as violence, abuse, caring for children and ageing parents.

-“‘Adding all the adverse effects of these dependency-forming drugs to the problems women came in for help with, often further decreases their quality of life.”
+“Adding all the adverse effects of these dependency-forming drugs to the problems women came in for help with, often further decreases their quality of life.”

 His comments echo data which shows women are more likely to be diagnosed with anxiety and depression in the UK, while men are more likely to kill themselves.